Discussing membership events

-Our roundtable delivered some really good examples of how membership organisations are making it happen now.
-Some wanted to explore options to increase their knowledge and confidence to deliver successful digital events.
+Some organisations want to explore options to increase their knowledge and confidence to deliver successful digital events.

-We shared our observations of the sector and examples of how some of our clients are trialling and in some cases rolling out or extending successful programmes.
+We share here our observations of the sector and examples of how some of our clients are trialling and in some cases rolling out or extending successful programmes.

 Why are events important?